The Very Best Airplane Seats for Every Type of Need

 Spoiler alert: Bulkhead seats and exit rows shouldn't always be your top choice.

 If you want to stretch out, you’ll have more space to spread in the exit row, which are roomier to allow people to get in and out in case of an emergency.
 But be careful which one you pick—the front row doesn’t recline, but the back exit row does, says Richard Laermer, CEO of RLM PR, who travels every week for business.
 “They can recline because the person behind them isn’t an exit person, so they aren’t responsible for the whole airplane,” he says.
 Save yourself from a stiff-backed flight by finding an exit seat in the row farthest back.
 As a bonus, the middle seat will likely be open for grabs right up until check-in, because most fliers avoid middle seats, regardless of the extra legroom an exit row seat could offer, says Lewis Krell, director of business development for Utrip.
-And even if you don't end up with the coveted extra legroom, try not to kick the seat in front of you, and read up on these ten other airplane etiquette rules you should always follow.
+And even if you don't end up with the coveted extra legroom, try not to kick the seat in front of you.

 Planning to get some shut-eye on your flight?
 Restful sleep is rare on a plane, but snagging a window airplane seats can up your chances of actually catching some Zs because you can lean against the side of the plane, says Greg Geronemus, the co-CEO of smarTours.
 “It’s easier than trying to fall asleep on a neck pillow while basically sitting upright,” he says.
 “You can also control your light exposure.”
 Avoid the last row of the plane, which usually won’t recline, and get a seat closer to the middle of the plane instead to avoid disruptive foot traffic to the bathroom, says Krell.
-Still wide awake during your flight?
-Check out these 14 genius secrets for snoozing on your flight.
+These are the 18 things you should never do on an airplane.

 Sit near the back of the plane if you’ve got babies or small children in tow, suggests Corinne McDermott, founder of HaveBabyWillTravel.com.
 “Usually the restrooms with change tables are located at the back of the plane, and you will be close to the galley if you require hot water or any assistance from the flight attendants,” she says.
 Or try snagging a bulkhead seat, which gives you more room to maneuver a car seat, she says, and because it faces a wall instead of seats, the carrier won’t get in the way of other passengers trying to recline their seats back.
-Check out more secrets to flying with kids…we know sometimes you need all the help you can get.
+Here are 11 airplane facts you've always been curious about.

 Kids often stay calmer during flights if they aren’t sitting next to other children, says Laermer.
 “If you get those kids separated, they tend to just sit there and read or watch TV,” he says.
 “They act like total independent travelers.”
 If you have more than one kid, have your partner or an older child sit with one, while you sit with another.

 Airplanes are notorious breeding grounds for illness.
 But contrary to popular belief, the stale air isn’t the problem.
 With the exception of tuberculosis and the flu, most infections don’t spread through the air, says Ray Casciari, MD, FCCP, pulmonology specialist at St. Joseph Hospital in Orange, California.
 Instead, you'll contract most illnesses when germs travel from your hands to your face, so try to avoid contact with things that other passengers have touched.
 No matter where you sit, disinfectant wipes and hand sanitizer are your best defense, but some seats get less germ traffic than others.
 If sickness is your main concern, stay away from the aisle seats, which people will touch when they’re on their way to the bathroom.
 “If someone doesn’t feel well and has to head back to the bathroom, they touch the seats and the armrest,” says Dr. Casciari.
 “It’s a matter of the virus going from the infected person’s hand to your seat, then you touch the seat and the virus goes from your hand to your face.”
-Before you take off for your next adventure, make sure you read up on the best tricks for a healthier flight.
+Never do these things in an airplane bathroom in order to stay safe.